- CNA License

 Alternative CNA Licensing Paths

-For those who have other experience or education, you may be able to get your license without the same requirements of a new nurse’s aide applicant.
-For example, graduate nurses do not need to take the CNA program but will need to take the CNA licensing exam.
-RNs and LPNs do not need to take the CNA program or CNA licensing exam.
-Contact your state's nursing board or CNA licensing authority if you have education or other certifications that may make it unnecessary for you to go through the standard license application process.
+For those who have other experience or training, you may be able to get your CNA license without the same requirements of a new nurses aide applicant.
+For example, graduate nurses do not need to take the CNA training program but will need to take the CNA licensing exam.
+RNs and LPNs do not need to take the CNA training program or CNA licensing exam.
+Contact your state's nursing board or CNA licensing authority if you have education, training, or other certifications that may make it unnecessary for you to go through the standard CNA license application process.